 Below you will also find frequently asked questions and the answers.

 If you would like to know anything more about our school, please do call the school office on 01304 372486.
-You can also book a tour, on this number, for December/January (unless there are further changes to the guidance).

 Thank you for taking the time to find out more about our school.

-Tell me more about the collaboration, federation and academy
+Tell me more about DEALT academy

 Alongside DEALT, The Downs CEP also belongs to a wider group of schools working together, this group is known as the Deal Learning Alliance (DLA).
 The DLA includes all of the schools in DEALT and also includes all remaining schools within the local area.